melaniemadrigal07/HyPhyAnalysis/README.md

 1. **countspores.R**
    - A folder containing **PNG images** of spores.
    - The script processes each image, applies filtering and thresholding, then counts spores per grid square.
    - Outputs a .csv file with spore counts of each sample, which can be used for further dilution.
+2. **stackgray.py**
+   - A folder with output images from Cytation5 in the R,G,B channels.
+   - The script stacks images across the three channels.
+   - Outputs folders with stacked images for use in HyPhy.

-2. **HyPhyPipeline.R**
+3. **HyPhyPipeline.R**
    - Each subfolder ending in `skeleton_csvs/` must include:
      - `fileInfo.csv`
      - `network_points.csv`
      - `network_lines.csv`
      - `network_metadata.csv`

 ## Installation
 To use this repository, clone it by: